Skip to content

 This is a usually handled by a server-side component (backend-for-frontend) that performs the authentication flow and manages the users' sessions.

-1.1.
 Citizen-facing applications

 Use the OpenID Connect Authorization Code Flow in ID-porten.

-1.2.
 Employee-facing applications

 Use the OpenID Connect Authorization Code Flow in Azure AD.

 The application performs requests to other downstream APIs on behalf of this end user.
-In order to maintain the zero trust principles we must acquire new tokens for each unique downstream API.
-The new tokens should:
+We must acquire new tokens for each unique downstream API that we need to access.

 1. Propagate the original end user's identity